 I am a 46 year old father of two boys ages 10 and 12.
 We live in a suburb of Minneapolis Minnesota.
 I have been with my wife Christine (also 46) for over 25 years.

-I am the Director of Technology at Ergotron, Inc and I manage one of the finest Oracle e-business teams ever assembled.
-Am I bragging?
-Yep.
-But they are that good!
-Several days ago Oracle called one of our developers to solve a problem.
-I am also in the early stages of a ground breaking cloud application for the healthcare industry.
+I am the Director of Customer Applications at Ergotron, Inc in the early stages of a ground breaking cloud application for the healthcare industry.

 During the dot com era, Christine and I founded, operated, and sold music1search.com (no link – there is nothing there anymore) to CDconnection.com.